 Simply dodge them or, bargain the price if interested.
 Shoppers can find plenty of other shops selling accessories.
 In this case, who knows, the price might be lower.
 For bulk purchases, ask for the wholesale price.
 Or ask for a discount per item if the vendor insists on giving a wholesale price.

 There are many types of materials used to make accessories.
 But the cheapest accessories are usually the ones with wooden materials.
-The price for a ring made from silver alloy starts around Rp30.000 to Rp50.000.
+The price for a ring made from silver alloy starts around Rp30k to Rp50.000.

 As for necklaces, generally, the initial price is around Rp25.000.
 A buyer with good bargaining skills even can get Rp10.000 for 1 piece of necklace.

 Cheap Paintings at Sukawati Art Market

 Painting lovers, get ready to have many new collections.
 Oil painting with a canvas as the medium is abundant here.
 From landscape to abstract painting, the market has it all.
 Mainly the paintings are about Balinese dancers, rice fields, and Balinese daily lives.

 Small or big painting, choose whatever suits one’s style.
 Cheap price also applies to these products.
 Even with Rp100.000, shoppers can get at least one small painting.
 But of course, it requires bargaining skills too.

 In the end, the deal price is always cheaper compared to other art markets.
 One can get a painting for Rp150.000 here.
 While in Kuta, that will cost Rp350.000 for the same painting.

 Rattan bags have been on the hype in the last few years.
 Why not get one (or some) here?
 Cute rattan bags here are available in different sizes and patterns.
-Small, medium, and large ones each comes with a different price.
+Small, medium, and large ones each come with a different price.

-However, the price isn’t much different to other places like in the Ubud art market.
+However, the price isn’t much different from other places like the Ubud art market.
 The small round rattan bags start from $19.
 After bargaining, the price can get lower to $15.
 As for the largest one it cost around $34.

 Other unique choices to make for gifts include some wood carvings, masks, and woven basketry.
 These three aren’t that popular among tourists.
 But for people looking for a decent and unique gift, this three will do.